bceenaeiklmr/HideMyIcon/README.md

 - basic gui to configure the settings
 - smooth fade in/out effect
-- effect detail can be set in eight different mode
+- eight different effect detail options
 - sleep duration can be set between two transparency states
 - hover/click mode to trigger the effect
 - hidden icon is clickable and the animation starts